MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 <a name="phonenumber"> </a>

 > [!IMPORTANT]
 > A phone number is not assigned directly to the auto attendant or call queue, but rather to the resource account associated to the auto attendant or call queue.
+For both callouts you need to use the on-premises PowerShell command if you're in a hybrid.

 A top-level auto attendant or call queue will require a phone number be linked to its auto attendant.
 To create a resource account that uses a phone number, the process is: